alvyynm/ticketbookingsystem/docs/system-design-doc.md

 ![Database Design](./static/img/database-design.png)

+In this system, the database is an important component because aside from storing the data, it also helps in enforcing relationships—for example, constraints between tickets and events.

 ## API Endpoints and Architecture

 The API gateway has three major endpoints: `/events`, `/tickets`, and `/auth`.
 They relate to events, tickets, and authentication, respectively.